tanyastropheus/Events_Near_Me/README.md

 2. Install required Python packages

-...We are using the low-level Python Elasticsearch Client to interface with Elasticsearch.
+   We are using the low-level Python Elasticsearch Client to interface with Elasticsearch.
 Here is the [documentation](https://elasticsearch-py.readthedocs.io/en/master/) and [source code](https://elasticsearch-py.readthedocs.io/en/master/).
 ```
 pip3 install -r /Events_Near_Me/requirements.txt
 ```